kennyalmendral/kennyalmendral.github.io/_posts/2019-03-07-integrate-bootstrap-angular.md

 title: Integrate Bootstrap with Angular
 ---

-Here's how you can install and integrate Bootstrap into your Angular project...
+Here's a step by step process on how you can install and integrate Bootstrap into your Angular project.

 ## Installation